ScavengeSurvive/weapons/README.md

 sampctl package run
 ```

-And connect to `localhost:7777` with a friend/target to test.
+And connect to `localhost:7777` with a friend/target to test, there are NPCs in
+the test script but some things don't quite work properly with them so you
+should find a real player to test properly.